JustGodWork/holbertonschool-shell/basics/README.md

 [8-firstdelete](./8-firstdelete) - Delete the file **betty** from `/tmp/my_first_directory`

 [9-firstdirdeletion](./9-firstdirdeletion) - Delete the directory **my_first_directory** that is in the `/tmp` directory.

+[10-back](./10-back) - Change the working directory to the previous one.